pk98723/Terraform/README.md

 - What is Working Directory
 It is a locally created folder where all the files are saved in different forms including txt.
-Once you create a folder and initiate it then it will become your working directory So command here is "Git init"
+Once you create a folder and initiate it then it will become your working directory.
+When files are in the working directory stage they are called "Untracked files ("U") So command here is "Git init"

 - What is Staging Area